The Ukraine Family Visa Scheme

-- be applying to join their UK-based family member; and
+- Be applying to join their UK-based family member

-- be Ukrainian or the immediate family member of a Ukrainian national who is applying to the scheme; and
+- Be Ukrainian or the immediate family member of a Ukrainian national who is applying to the scheme

-You can apply for this scheme if you’ve already arrived in the UK and meet the outlined requirements.
+You can apply for this scheme if you have already arrived in the UK and meet the outlined requirements.

 Your UK-based family member also has to meet certain requirements.
 They must be one of the following:

 - Someone with settled status in the UK